“ I regret taking such good care of my skin” – Said no one ever.

 When washing your face always wash in Lukewarm water to open your pores, when finished soak a clean washcloth in cold water and apply to your face.
 This closes your pores to avoid dirt or makeup to sneak it’s way in after your deep cleansing.

 Moisturize time, whether you use lotion or expensive skin creams, make sure you’re moisturizing immediately after your shower and/or washing your face.
+Creams like snail skin care and many others are specially designed for occasions like prom, as these creams help hide blemishes and also help you by providing a younger looking skin so that you can showcase your radiant skin with pride.
 However, over exfoliating can remove your skin’s essential oils, and cause more damage than it does good.

 Drink Water.
 I know you hear this all the time and I’m not your health coach, however drinking at least 50 oz of water each day consistently will keep your skin and your body hydrated.
 It’s a win, win for everyone!